Free • No signup Enhance Restaurant menu photo · Free

 Do I need to mark the food before describing what I want improved?

 No. Just describe the improvement — 'make the dish look more appetizing, richer colors.'
 The AI applies it from your description.
-Only use markers when you want to target a specific component of a multi-element dish.

 How do I enhance restaurant menu photos for free?